 To be considered for admission, applicants should have:

-- A four-year baccalaureate degree in any discipline from a regionally accredited institution
+- A four-year baccalaureate degree in any discipline from a regionally accredited institution.

-- An undergraduate grade point average of 3.0 (4.0 scale) are eligible to be considered for the program.
+- A minimum undergraduate grade point average of 3.0 (4.0 scale).